fpasquinisantos/data202/policies.md

         2. Retype any code yourself, from memory, even if you have to switch back and forth a lot.
 (This will help *you* internalize what you're borrowing.)
         3. Beware that there is lots of *bad* code out there.
 Strive to do better.
 -   **When** asking for help (and everyone *should* ask for help when they need it), *try to solve the problem on your own first*.
 This is critical.
 Then, when you ask for help, share *what you've tried* and *what leads you to think it's not working.* (not just "It's not working!!")

+## Communication

+We will use the following communication tools:
+-   Outside of class, we'll communicate primarily using Moodle.
+    -   Post *questions* about assignments, concepts, or when you have problems getting code to run.
+    -   Post *answers* as well.
+Answering helps the community and also gives you practice explaining something you just learned.
+    -   Post *notes* about interesting articles or events.
+-   Use **email** for personal issues.
+-   Use **Teams** for friendly chat; I'll redirect most questions about course content to Moodle.

+You'll generally find us responsive on Monday through Friday, but less so on the weekend, particularly Sunday.
+You're free to schedule your work as best works for you, but we'll be trying to observe a Sabbath in our own schedules.

 ## Special Circumstances